zuowendong/Zuowendong/README.md

 <!--
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Zuowendong&layout=compact)](https://github.com/anuraghazra/github-readme-stats)
 -->
-Today is September 9, 2024, let's keep going!
+Today is September 10, 2024, let's keep going!
 As the saying goes.
-The night is dark and full of terrors.
+Teaching is the one profession that creates all other professions.